 Objective performance in comparison to VTM-6.0 for HDR.
 HDR metrics DE100 and PSNR-L100 were computed using HDR Tools v 0.17 [4].
-Encoding and decoding simulations were run on machines with different capabilities.
+Encoding simulations were run on machines with different capabilities and are thus unreliable.
+Decoding time is measured on same machine for anchor and test and without yuv output.